castle-engine/castle-engine/examples/user_interface/zombie_fighter_alternative_short_lived_states/README.md

-# Zombie fighter - game with multiple states (alternative version with short-lived TUIState instances)
+# Zombie fighter - game with multiple states (alternative version with short-lived TCastleView instances)

-Demo of Castle Game Engine states (`TUIState`) to define various game states, like
+Demo of Castle Game Engine states (`TCastleView`) to define various game states, like

 - main menu
 - playing the game